MURALS

 Whenever I walk into this room, I fondly remember those memories from singing my songs while painting, to shuttling between baby-sitting my newborn nephew and setting separate working hours, to watching this mural grow into an archival piece I’m so fortunate to have in my home…

-When I'm hard pressed to pick a favorite amongst all my work, I often think of this piece for its mature understanding and depiction of human emotion which stays with you for a few moments even after walking out of the room...
+When I'm hard pressed to pick a favourite amongst all my work, I often think of this piece for its mature understanding and depiction of human emotion which stays with you for a few moments even after walking out of the room...

 Sarita, the next one is on me!